Brisbane Roar FC: Youngest player

-Izaack Powell became the youngest player to represent Brisbane Roar in the Hyundai A-League when he made his debut off the bench against Sydney FC at just 16 years, 361 days on 8 February 2019.

-On 7 August 2019, Jordan Courtney-Perkins made his professional debut in a 2–0 win against Sydney FC in the 2019 FFA Cup, playing a full game in a 2–0 victory.
-In doing so, he became the youngest player to play for the Brisbane Roar at 16 years, 9 months and 1 days.
+On 14 August 2023, Quinn MacNicol made his professional debut as a substitute in a 3–2 win against Newcastle Jets in the 2023 Australia Cup.
+In doing so, he became the youngest player to play for the Brisbane Roar at 15 years and 216 days old.
+MacNicol then became the youngest player to represent Brisbane Roar in the A-League Men when he made his debut off the bench against Sydney FC on 27 October 2023 at just 15 years, 8 months and 13 days.

 Youngest goal scorer

-Tommy Oar is the youngest player to score a goal at the age of 17 years and 18 days old vs Wellington Phoenix in Round 17 of the 2008–09 season.
+Rylan Brownlie is the youngest player to score a goal in the league at the age of 16 years, 10 months and 10 days old against Melbourne City on 28 December 2023.

+Quinn MacNicol is the youngest goalscorer in all competitions having scored at 15 years and 228 days against Sydney United 58 in the Australia Cup on 26 August 2023.

+First father-son duo

+When Rylan Brownlie followed in his father's footsteps, Royce Brownlie, in Season 19 of the A League, they became Roars first father-son duo.
+Royce having played for the club in the competition's inaugural season.

 Hall of Fame

 Thomas Broich

 In May 2017 Thomas Broich became the first inductee to the BRFC 'Hall of Fame'.

 Broich played 181 games for Roar between 2010 and 2017.
 In that time he won the Johnny Warren Medal twice, three A-League Championships, two A-League Premierships and a two time Gary Wilkins Medal winner, in addition, in 2014, Broich was awarded the Joe Marston Medal.

 Broich is considered one of the greatest players in A-League history.
 With 21 career goals and 66 assists, Broich is the leading assister in A-League history.